🧠 The problem: why LLMs forget everything

 |---|---|---|---|

-| Hot | MEMORY.md + last 7 days | Permanent (curated) | Read every session |
+| Hot | MEMORY.md + last 7 days | Permanent (curated) | Read at each session |

 | Warm | Notes from the last 90 days | 90 days | Accessible via search |